rizki29x/2d-fem-structural-analysis/README.md

 - ✅ **Lightweight** – runs on low-spec laptops (no GPU required)
 - ✅ **Pure Python** – easy to modify and distribute

-## 🎯 Motivation

-Commercial structural analysis software (e.g., ANSYS, Abaqus, SAP2000) is expensive and often requires high-end hardware.
-Many students cannot afford them or resort to illegal versions.
-Even free/open-source alternatives (e.g., CalculiX) still have a steep learning curve.

-This application aims to provide a **simple, accessible, and educational** tool for students to learn FEM and analyze 2D structures without powerful computers.

 ## 🖥️ Requirements

 - Python 3.8 or higher